driftyco/gosass/README.md

 GoSass
 ======

 A fork of the official [gosass](https://github.com/moovweb/gosass) repo to fix cgo library and include paths for building.

+### Building

+To use in your Go programs, get the libsass code (including submodules) into a folder somewhere.
+Then run

+CGO_CFLAGS="-I$PWD/lib/libsass" CGO_LDFLAGS="-L$PWD/lib/libsass" go run main.go (or whatever)

 Go language wrapper for LibSass (the C/C++ implementation of Sass).